tinacms/tina.io/content/guides/nextjs/tina-with-strapi/querying-strapi.md

 }
 ```

 Take a moment to marvel at GraphQL.
-Each of the items that I'm querying are used to preview a blog post on the homepage.
-This _almost_ works exactly how we want it to, but there is one exception in how we need to deal with images.
+Each of the items that I'm querying is used to preview a blog post on the homepage.
+This _almost_ works how we want it to, but there is one exception in how we need to deal with images..

-In the Next.js example images are hosted locally and the `coverImage` field is a string that points to the relative location of the image.
-In our Strapi example, `coverImage` is an object with a `url` property.
-Additionally the API only returns a relative location, so we need to add on the URL of our Strapi server to be able to fully resolve our images.
+In the Next.js example, images are hosted locally, and the `coverImage` field is a _string_ that points to the relative location of the picture.
+In our Strapi example, `coverImage` is an _object_ with a `url` property.
+Additionally, the API only returns a relative location, so we need to add on the URL of our Strapi server to fully resolve our images.

-@TODO: Can I write a helper to resolve these images better?
+@TODO: Create an image resolver so that I can stop typing process.env.STRAPI_URL

 **pages/index.js**